nextcloud/forms/docs/API_v3.md

 ### Deprecation info

--   Starting with Forms v4.3 API v2 will be deprecated and removed with Forms v5: Please see the documentation for [API v3](API_v3.md)
+-   Starting with Forms v4.3 API v2 will be deprecated and removed with Forms v5
 -   Starting with API v2.2 all endpoints that update data will use PATCH/PUT as method.
 POST is now deprecated and will be removed in API v3

+### Breaking changes on API v3

+-   Most routes changed from API v2 to v3.
+Please adjust your applications accordingly.
+-   Removed possibility to get a single partial form

-### Breaking Changes on API v2
+### Breaking changes on API v2

 -   The `mandatory` property of questions has been removed.
 It is replaced by `isRequired`.
 -   Completely new way of handling access & shares.

 ### Other API changes

+-   In API version 3.0 the following endpoints were introduced/changed:
+    -   `GET /api/v3/forms/{formId}/questions` to get all questions of a form
+    -   `GET /api/v3/forms/{formId}/questions/{questionId}` to get a single question
+    -   `POST /api/v3/forms/{formId}/questions/{questionId}/options` does now accept more options at once
+    -   `POST /api/v3/forms/{formId}/submissions/files/{questionId}` to upload a file to a file question before submitting the form
 -   In API version 2.5 the following endpoints were introduced:
-    -   `POST /api/2.5/uploadFiles/{formId}/{questionId}` to upload files to answer before form submitting
+    -   `POST /api/v2.5/uploadFiles/{formId}/{questionId}` to upload files to answer before form submitting
 -   In API version 2.4 the following endpoints were introduced:
-    -   `POST /api/2.4/form/link/{fileFormat}` to link form to a file
+    -   `POST /api/v2.4/form/link/{fileFormat}` to link form to a file
-    -   `POST /api/2.4/form/unlink` to unlink form from a file
+    -   `POST /api/v2.4/form/unlink` to unlink form from a file
 -   In API version 2.4 the following endpoints were changed:
     -   `GET /api/v2.4/submissions/export/{hash}` was extended with optional parameter `fileFormat` to export submissions in different formats
     -   `GET /api/v2.4/submissions/export` was extended with optional parameter `fileFormat` to export submissions to cloud in different formats